liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/governance-overview.md

 ### Related services

 SharePoint is tightly integrated with other Microsoft 365 services, including Microsoft 365 Groups, Teams, and Viva Engage.
 It's important to think about SharePoint governance in a way that's inclusive of these other services.
-Microsoft 365 includes a variety of options to enable your governance policies across SharePoint and related services, including Teams, Planner, Stream, Outlook, Viva Engage and Microsoft 365 Groups.
+Microsoft 365 includes various options to enable your governance policies across SharePoint and related services, including Teams, Planner, Stream, Outlook, Viva Engage and Microsoft 365 Groups.

 To see how SharePoint governance capabilities overlap with other Microsoft 365 services, see: